 Sub-phases:

-- 1a — Probability: Probability & statistics.
+- 1a โ Probability: Probability & Statistics.
 Expectations, variance, sample mean, law of large numbers.
 In RL: bandit rewards, Monte Carlo returns, value functions as expectations.

 Outcomes: